SonnySampson/Selenium/README.md

 # Selenium
-Used to practise and display my work with selenium
+Used to practice and display my work with selenium